University Recreation Jobs

 • Negligent or reckless driving conviction

-• conviction for driving under the influence of alcohol or other substance
+• Conviction for driving under the influence of alcohol or other substance

 • Any vehicle-related felony conviction